ScreenNamePlus1/Mistralux/README.md

    - Or, if you used `~/.profile`, run `source ~/.profile`.

 Now, the API key will be available in future Termux sessions without needing to export it manually each time.
 To verify, you can run `echo $MISTRAL_API_KEY` and check if it displays the key.

+## You might say "This is so annoying opening so many things every time I open Termux...

+Yes, you can configure Termux to automatically activate a virtual environment (venv) every time you open it.
+This is done by adding the activation command to your shell's startup file.
+For most Termux users, the default shell is Bash.
+The startup file for Bash is ~/.bashrc.
+If you are using a different shell like Zsh, the file would be ~/.zshrc.
+Here is a step-by-step guide:

+### Step 1:
+Create or Locate your venv
+First, you need a virtual environment.
+If you don't have one, navigate to the directory where you want it and create it with this command:
+    python -m venv my_env

+(You can replace my_env with whatever name you want for your environment.)
+This will create a new directory called my_env with the virtual environment inside.

+### Step 2:
+Edit your Shell's Startup File
+You will now add a line to the ~/.bashrc file (or ~/.zshrc).
+ * Open the file with a text editor.
+You can use a simple one like nano: nano ~/.bashrc

+(or nano ~/.zshrc if you are using Zsh)

+ * Move to the very end of the file.
+ * Add the following two lines.
+The first line is a comment to remind you what this code does.
+The second line is the command that activates the virtual environment.

+    # Automatically activate my_env when Termux starts
+source ~/path/to/my_env/bin/activate

+### Important:
+You must replace ~/path/to/my_env with the actual path to your virtual environment.
+If your my_env is in your home directory, the path would be ~/my_env.
+ * Press Ctrl + S to save the file and Ctrl + X to exit nano.

+### Step 3:
+Test It
+Close Termux and reopen it.
+The virtual environment should activate automatically.
+You will know it's working if you see the name of your virtual environment (e.g., (my_env)) at the beginning of your command prompt.